Mr. Carsten Fischer - Head of Information Security Operations, Deutsche Bank's Chief Security Office

 Mr. Jamie Sarakinis, Securonix

-Mr. Adam Palmer, Santander and Mr. Doug Hubbard, Hubbard Analytics
+Mr. Doug Hubbard, Hubbard Analytics

 Drawing on techniques discussed in Doug Hubbard’s book, How to Measure Anything in Cybersecurity Risk, this session will change perspectives on managing risk to information security programs.
 Topics in this session include everything from principles of assessing and communicating risks, measuring “intangibles” like damage to reputation, measuring an expert’s skill at providing “calibrated estimates” of probabilities, and using spreadsheet-based simulations, to reviewing how some of the most popular risk assessments like heat maps and risk scores have objectively failed, and how to make the case for quantitative methods in your organization.